 Choux never accepted another cat, neither gave birth to kittens.
 She was jealous and very possessive; also very loving and cute.

 I am Monica.
-I love to write and to paint with my hands or eith my computer’s hands.
-I spend most of my spare time writing stories, there is where I spill all the fantasy that runs through my wild and irreverent spirit.
-I also have a business, it differently from those who plan to open their companies; one day my dreamed job was lost; I was unemployed, frustrated, and in need for income.
-I started freelancing.
-All of a sudden I had a brand.
+I love to write and to paint with my hands or with my computer’s hands.
+I give marketing consultancy and develop websites.
+I spend most of my spare time writing stories; there is where I spill all the fantasy that runs through my wild and irreverent spirit.
+I have a business.
+Apart from helping companies to reach their marketing goals, I have started a publishing business to take digital literacy to every person willing to read in this world.